 On a daily basis our pupils and staff engage in assessing learning through the implementation of a wide range of 'Assessment is for Learning' strategies.
-This includes identifying the purpose of the lesson and discussing the criteria required to achieve success, Traffic Lighting their own work and that of their peers, Two Stars and a Wish, using Thumbs Up/Down to show their understanding of the lesson, etc. A Parents' Leaflet explaining the main strategies used is discussed annually at 'Meet the Teacher' sessions at the start of the new session and parent information leaflets are distributed at this time.
+This includes identifying the purpose of the lesson and discussing the criteria required to achieve success, Traffic Lighting their own work, Two Stars and a Wish, using Thumbs Up/Down to show their understanding of the lesson, etc.

-Throughout the session planned opportunities allow staff to discuss the progress pupils are making individually and in groups.
-Our planning formats ensure a consistent approach to tracking of learning across all curricular areas enabling a smooth transition from home into nursery, across each stage of the school and into S1.
+Our annual assessment calendar ensures appropriate tracking and assessing of pupils' progress and allows us to plan for future learning.
+Our planning format ensures a consistent approach to the tracking of learning across all curricular areas, enabling a smooth transition from home into nursery, across each stage of the school and into S1.

-Within the school, staff have had the opportunity to work collaboratively to moderate pupils' writing to ensure a consistent approach to assessing this area of the curriculum.
-We have introduced Reading and Spelling Age assessments as well as Maths Age assessments which are carried out twice yearly to assess progress.
-Baseline Assessments and Psychological Services Assessments are also carried out to track and monitor the progress and development in Literacy and Numeracy of our Primary 1 pupils.
+Within the school, staff have the opportunity to work collaboratively to moderate pupils' writing to ensure a consistent approach to assessing this area of the curriculum.
+We carry out Reading and Spelling Age assessments as well as Maths Age assessments twice yearly to assess progress.
+Baseline Assessments and Psychological Services Assessments are carried out to track and monitor the progress and development in Literacy and Numeracy of our Primary 1 pupils.
 In relation to Health and Wellbeing, Boxall Profiles are completed as necessary to identify and address social, emotional and developmental needs of the pupils.
 We have an agreed Learning Community Pupil Profile for each stage from P1 - P7 which provides the pupils with the opportunity to reflect on their learning annually.